Central Region

 Intern Selection Process

 Our psychologists use an applicant rating form to rate applicants based on their application materials.
-We choose which applicants to interview based on these ratings (typically 50-75 applicants).
+We choose which applicants to interview based on these ratings (typically 60-80 applicants).
 Applicants are notified by phone or email regarding whether or not we are inviting them to interview.
-We participate in the NPTC universal interview day in December and hold two to three all-day open houses in January.
-We conduct interviews on all open house days.
-During the January open houses, in the morning we have candidates meet at our administrative building in Renton.
-We present an overview of our PCBH model and describe the internship over breakfast.
-Applicants are given the opportunity after the presentation to meet with current interns and psychologists.
-After the social hour, a one-hour individual interview occurs in the morning with 2-3 psychologists present for each interview.
-Psychologist pairs complete an interview rating form for each interview.
-Applicants who can’t come in person are asked to interview over telephone or by Skype, preferably on the same day.
-After an applicant has completed the individual interview, applicants are offered the opportunity to tour a HealthPoint clinic, and shadow psychologists and other providers seeing patients to get a sense of working in a primary care setting.
+We hold two open houses in January–one virtual and one in-person.
+We conduct all interviews virtually over three days in January.
+During the virtual interview days we offer several optional activities including drop in hours with the training director, and an intern-only Q&A session led by the current Chief Intern.
+There are two required portions of the virtual interview: the information session, and the panel interview.
+During the information session we present an overview of our PCBH model and describe the internship.
+The panel interviews are one-hour (50 minutes) individual interviews with a combination up to 4 psychologists and current interns and post-doctoral fellows present for each interview.
+The interview panels complete an interview rating form for each interview.
 Our psychologists meet after the interviews to debrief and make a preliminary rank order list.
-The Internship Training Director makes and submits the final rank order list based of feedback from the program psychologists.
+The Internship Training Director makes and submits the final rank order list based on a review of the application packet, and feedback from the program psychologists.

 • Ratings of an applicant’s maturity of self-presentation